 The first output port of the node contains rules given as antecedent and consequent collections along with its details.
 The second output has gone through some string formatting and is appropriate to be written to a file (e.g. via a CSV Writer node).

 This node has been implemented in cooperation with Universidad de Cantabria and Universitat Politecnica de Catalunya with partial support from Pascal 2 through the STARK project of the Harvest Programme.

-To use this node in KNIME, install STARK association rule learner from the following update site:
+To use this node in KNIME, install Self-Tuning Association Rules for KNIME from the following update site: